SRileyCoyote/FFLIB_Working_Examples/README.md

 **To use Importer:**
 - Open Board Games App,
-- Click Board Game Importer.
+- Click Board Game Importer Tab.
 - Select Default Event (My Event)
 - Enter Collection Name or GeekList ID:
      - Collection Name Example: __AZ933K__[^1]
      - GeekList ID Example:     __347463__

-[^1]: The first time a Collection is requested from BoardGameGeek, it will queued resulting in an error.
+[^1]: The first time a Collection is requested from BoardGameGeek after a long period of time, it will queued resulting in an error.
 If this happens just re-click submit and try again.

 ### Check Out Board Game (TODO)